How much does a Computer Technician make in the United States?

 -

 Installs, troubleshoots, and repairs computer systems, hardware, and computer peripherals.
 Resolves internal user problems and ensures correct operation of personal computers.
 Maintains parts inventory and logs all service/repair activity.
 May perform system setups for new hires.
 May require an associate degree or its equivalent.
 Typically reports to a project leader or supervisor.
 Possesses a moderate understanding of general aspects of the job.
 Works under the close direction of senior personnel in the functional area.
 May require 0-1 year of general work experience.
-View PC Maintenance Technician I SalaryAlternate Job Titles:Computer Technician - Entry, Desktop Support Tech I, Helpdesk/PC Tech I, PC Maintenance Technician I
+View PC Maintenance Technician I SalaryAlternate Job Titles:Computer Technician - Entry, Desktop Support Tech I, PC Helpdesk Technician I, PC Maintenance Technician I

 -